walshbr/introduction-to-text-analysis/conclusion/adapting.md

 ## Getting Your Own Copy

 The contents of this book are hosted in [a repository on GitHub](https://github.com/bmw9t/introduction-to-text-analysis) and rendered to the internet via [GitBooks](http://gitbook.com).
-When we make changes to the file structure hosted on GitHub, the changes populate out to our GitBooks account, which renders the various files into a book.
+When we make changes to the file structure hosted on GitHub, the changes populate out to our GitBooks account, which renders the various files into the web version of the book.
 To make your own remixable copy of the book, you will need to make a copy our GitHub repository and sync your copy with a GitBook of your own.
 Things you'll need to begin:

 - GitBooks Account
 - GitHub Account
-- GitBooks Editor
+- GitBooks Editor (optional depending on your command line and markdown fluency)

 First you will need to make a copy of our GitHub repository for your own account.
 When logged in and looking at our repository page, you should see these three buttons in the top-left corner of the window: